Liberdus/explorer/README.md

 # Contributing

-Contributions to Shardeum Explorer are highly encouraged!
+Contributions to Liberdus Explorer are highly encouraged!
 We welcome everyone to participate in our codebases, issue trackers, and any other form of communication.
 However, we expect all contributors to adhere to our [code of conduct](./CODE_OF_CONDUCT.md) to ensure a positive and collaborative environment for all involved in the project.